jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - The direction doesn’t matter in this view
 - Other rules determine the direction

-Those other rules will be covered next.
+Those other rules might be covered next.
 In the example above, though, no other rules determine the direction.

 #### Precedence of Direction Rules